Bubblin is a Public Benefit Corporation ⚖️

 — Harvey Dent, The Dark Knight Rises.

-The correlation between being a non-profit and benevolence isn’t a given either.
+Secondly, the correlation between being a non-profit and a truly benevolent company isn’t a given either.

 Look at the NRA, for example.